 For the past decade investors had little reason to pay much attention to dividends.
 With U.S. tech and consumer companies generating double-digit returns and dominating total market returns, dividends appeared downright boring.

 Today boring is beautiful.
-“With rates rising and the economy slowing, I am finding many opportunities to invest in solid dividend payers,” says Diana Wagner, an equity portfolio manager with Washington Mutual Investors Fund℠.
+“With rates rising and the economy slowing, I am finding many opportunities to invest in solid dividend payers,” says equity portfolio manager Diana Wagner.
 “And dividends are starting to account for a greater percentage of total returns, as they have historically.”

 Dividends have historically been a larger percentage of total return

 Companies that have paid steady and above-market dividends can be found across the financials, energy, materials and health care sectors, among others.
-UnitedHealth Group, the largest private provider of health benefits to Americans, has grown its dividend and will likely continue to do so even in a tougher economy.
+UnitedHealth Group, the largest private provider of health benefits in the U.S., has grown its dividend and likely will continue to do so even in a tougher economy.
 “Retail banks, which are in the eye of the storm in terms of exposure to the business cycle, have been cautious heading into the downturn, and I believe fundamentals for select banks are likely to improve in the next year,” Wagner says.
 “In other words, I believe the dividends are sustainable and have the potential to increase.”

 With respect to energy, Wagner believes we are in an energy crisis and expects demand to rise longer term.
 “Many energy companies today are showing a commitment to dividends,” she adds.
 For example, major exploration and production company ConocoPhillips recently disclosed it intends to increase buybacks and dividends.

 New market leadership often emerges at the end of a bear market.
-With the cost of capital soaring, companies with strong, reliable cash flows are favorably positioned to lead the next recovery.
+With the cost of capital soaring, companies with strong, reliable cash flows are favourably positioned to lead the next recovery.